Atlético de Madrid 2-1 Inter (agg: 2-2 aet, 3-2 pens): Atleti edge thriller in dramatic shoot-out | UEFA Champions League

 - Atlético have lost only two of their last 29 UEFA club competition home games (W18 D9) and are unbeaten in their last 17 Champions League knockout round matches in their own stadium (W10 D7) since a 3-2 defeat against Ajax in the 1996/97 quarter-finals.

-- Atlético have won eight of their last 10 UEFA competition matches at home against Italian teams (D1 L1).
+- Atlético have won eight of their last ten UEFA competition matches at home against Italian teams (D1 L1).

 - The Spanish side became the first team in the Champions League era to feature in four penalty shoot-outs and the first to win three.